meta-gp/docs/README.md

 ### Git

-You need to habe `ssh` keys setup for your account to pull and contribute code to the private repositories.
-Cloning repositories should therefore look like:
+`SSH` keys setup for accounts to pull and contribute code to the private repositories.
+Cloning repositories should look like:

 ```
 git clone git@github.com/meta-gp/<repo>
 ```

-Some projects may have private repository dependencies, for example `mgp-sim` has `mgp-db` as a dependency; this requires `ssh` setup as above for installing dependencies, e.g. with `poetry`.
+Some projects may have private repository dependencies, for example `mgp-sim` has `mgp-db` as a dependency; this requires `SSH` setup as above for installing dependencies, for example with `poetry` (see below).

 ### Contribution